 Observe how the youth interact.
 How do they treat the visitors?
 You’ll want to join a troop where the Scout feels comfortable.
 Does the Scout need a group where they already know other youth?
 If they do not know other youth initially, do they seem like a group that will treat a newcomer well?

 What can I do to help?
 Troops require lots of adult support.
 There are many different levels of involvement in a troop, from leadership roles, to serving on the troop committee, to helping with campouts, to driving to events, etc. We hope you can get involved with your Scout as they continue on in Scouting.
 It’s been our experience that successful Scouts and successful troops have parents who can make time to be involved.

-Webelos Scout to Boy Scout Transition Resources
+Webelos Scout Transition Resources

-It should be the goal of the Cubmaster and Webelos den leaders to graduate every Webelos Scout into a Boy Scout troop.
-The key to accomplishing this is to begin promoting Boy Scouting when Cub Scouts are still in their Tiger, Wolf, and Bear dens, and to sell the sizzle of the great outdoors.
+It should be the goal of the Cubmaster and Webelos den leaders to graduate every Webelos Scout into a troop.
+The key to accomplishing this is to begin promoting Scouting when Cub Scouts are still in their Tiger, Wolf, and Bear dens, and to sell the sizzle of the great outdoors.
 A seamless transition requires the cooperation of many people and is a cooperative effort between the pack and the troop.